-Violation Summary (for MCL, MRDL, AL, TT, or Monitoring & Reporting Requirement
+Violation Summary (for MCL, MRDL, AL, TT, or Monitoring & Reporting Requirement)

-Violation Type Explanation, Health Effects Time Period Corrective Actions Chlorine - Late Reporting No health effects, late reporting April - June 2022 Compliance was re-established with the submission of the results.
+Violation Type Explanation, Health Effects Time Period Corrective Actions Chlorine - Late Reporting lorine - Late Reporting No Health Effects, Late Reporting No Action Necessary

 Please share this information with other people who drink this water, especially those who may not have received this notice directly (for example, people in apartments, nursing homes, schools, and businesses).
 You can do this by posting this notice in a public place or distributing copies by hand or mail.